-Now it’s a spot of pride for me – I can take one look at a difficult corner and say, “My name is Inigo Montoya.
+Whereas I used to take repeated trips back and forth to the miter saw cursing under my breath, now I can take one look at a difficult corner and say, “My name is Inigo Montoya.
 You killed my father.
 Prepare to die.”

 Here are the 6 essential tools you’ll need to measure, cut, and install crown molding.
 I promise if you follow my tips you won’t need to use half a tube of caulk to cover up your mistakes 😄 Not that I’d know anything about that…moving on…

 Essential Crown Molding Tool #1: A Measuring Tape

 Grab a buddy and measure the walls in your room.
 If you have one of those fancy laser measurement tools, even better.
 Map out your dimensions on a piece of graphing paper.
 I like to draw a mockup of the room and label all the corners in advance.
 Jot the measurements down, then add 10-15% excess.
 If you’re new to crown molding, maybe add a bit more.

 Now here’s something no one tells you about crown molding.
 When you’re measuring for your cuts, you’ll want to measure where your crown hits the wall, not the ceiling.
 You’re measuring the bottom "or run" of your crown, so to speak.

 Lastly, if you have a really long piece of crown, add 1/8” to your measurement so that you have a little wiggle room.
 You can always trim a bit off, but it’s nearly impossible to hide your mistake on a piece that’s even 1/8" too short.

 This post contains affiliate links.
 For more, see my disclosures.